merkle-open/gradle-notification-plugin/README.md

 )
 ```
 ### Senders
 A Sender sends notifications to different channels with use of stored properties and mustache templating.
 Every Sender allows a custom template for messages.
-The plugin implements following senders: (`ChatSender`, `Slacksender`, `MailSender`, `NewRelicSender`).
+The plugin implements following senders: (`ChatSender`, `Slacksender`, `TeamsSender`, `MailSender`, `NewRelicSender`).
 If you need more flexibility you can implement your own Sender by implementing the Sender Interface.
 #### ChatSender
 Sends notifications to Google Chat.
 ```kotlin